-Conjugated Polymer Nanoparticles (CPNs™) can be used in western blot analyses to detect a protein of interest.
-When linked to key antibodies, the powerful brightness of CPNs™ offers enhanced detection sensitivity, improving the detection limit to clearly and effectively identify the protein, even at low concentrations.
+Conjugated Polymer Nanoparticles (CPNs™) can enhance western blot analyses, allowing highly sensitive detection of a protein of interest.
+When linked to key antibodies, the powerful brightness of CPNs™ identifies even low concentrations of the protein, improving the detection limit when compared with conventional methods.

 Experimental data shows that CPNs™ can produce a strong and robust signal in western blot analysis, allowing clear identification of the protein or proteins of interest, visible even after storage for extended periods of time.
 As a result, CPNs™ prove useful tools for sample analysis and protein detection in a range of molecular biology applications.

 CPNs™ have displayed levels of detection far more sensitive than conventionally used dyes, showing superior signal strength when linked to matching quantities of antibodies in western blots.
 This allows low levels of the protein of interest to be clearly identified and quantified.

 The powerful brightness of CPNs™ facilitates the detection of picogram levels of protein on a nitrocellulose membrane, as shown below in dot blots when compared with CyDye 800.
 This enhanced detection enables highly sensitive western blots.